MetalPetal/MetalPetal/README.md

 Provides CommandQueue/TextureLoader/CVMetalTextureCache as well as Texture/RenderPipelineState/Function cache for rendering.

-It also provides an evaluation context for `MTIImage`.
+It also provides an evaluation context for `MTIImage`s.

 #### MTIImage